-Menopause Self Care is the same self care for all women, plus menopause symptom management and treatment, as required.
+Menopause Self-Care builds on our self-care to date, plus menopause symptom management and treatment, as required.
 Healthy lifestyle, healthy diet, healthy weight, regular exercise…

-On page two in The Menopause Self Care Forum Fact Sheet NO.22 – Managing Your Menopause: General Tips To Help With Menopause Symptoms, included in the New Menopause Fact Sheet, the NHS National Menopause Clinical Reference Group and the Self Care Forum elaborate on:
+In Menopause Fact Sheet: Managing Your Menopause – General Tips To Help With Menopause Symptoms the Self Care Forum in collaboration with the NHS National Menopause Clinical Reference Group, elaborate on:

-One of the recommendations about a healthy lifestyle on page one in the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause, first published online 10 June 2022, is:
+On page in the Joint Position Statement By the British Menopause Society, Royal College of Obstetricians and Gynaecologists and Society for Endocrinology on Best Practice Recommendations for the Care of Women Experiencing the Menopause, first published online 10 June 2022, one of the recommendations is:

 - “Women should be advised that implementing or maintaining a healthy lifestyle can improve menopause symptoms.
 A healthy diet (one low in saturated fat and salt and rich in calcium and vitamin D), stopping smoking, reducing alcohol intake and including regular exercise can be beneficial.
 Reducing caffeine intake may also improve symptoms.